Jsanc189/121-Final-project/README.md

 The time is advanced for the player by ending the day.
 There is a text button towards the top of the screen that can be clicked and advances the day forward.
 This will trigger other processes to happen for the day.

 # F0c.
 You can reap or sow plants on a grid cells only when you are near them
-The player reaps or sows plants withing a
+The player reaps or sows plants within a 1 tile radius.
+The player can click on a tile and the tile will be sown depending on if the tile has specific requirements met.

 # F0d.
 Grid cells have sun and water levels
 The grid cells have sun and water levels that are determined by a random seed.
 Thes values are placed into a double array that will update the sun levels to the new values, while adding to the water values from the previous day.